Bernice Pauahi Bishop: Will

 Her will caused three major controversies.
-In 1992, a clause that all Kamehameha Schools teachers must be Protestant was challenged as illegal religious discrimination in employment by the Equal Employment Opportunity Commission.
-The United States Court of Appeals for the Ninth Circuit reversed a decision of the district court, and found that the school had not proved that it was "primarily religious", and thus this clause violated the Civil Rights Act of 1964.
+In 1992, a clause stating all Kamehameha Schools teachers must be Protestant was challenged as illegal religious discrimination in employment by the Equal Employment Opportunity Commission.
+The United States Court of Appeals for the Ninth Circuit reversed a decision of the district court, and found o mm that the school had not proved that it was "primarily religious", and thus this clause violated the Civil Rights Act of 1964.

 In 1997, several conflicts of interest were charged.
 Trustees received up to $900,000 per year and put their own money into the investments of the estate.
 The Supreme Court of Hawaii was directed in the will to replacement trustees, but also ruled on many cases involving the estate.
 An essay by Judge Samuel Pailthorpe King and University of Hawaii William S. Richardson School of Law Professor Randall W. Roth and others was published as a series of newspaper articles, and later a book.
 After a number of legal battles, the trustees resigned and management was re-organized.

-Trustees were instructed "to devote a portion of each year's income to the support and education of orphans, and others in indigent circumstances, giving the preference to Hawaiians of pure or part aboriginal blood."
-Traditionally, this was interpreted to admit almost no students that could not prove native Hawaiian ancestry.
-A number of lawsuits challenged this policy.
-One included a settlement reported to be $7 million.
+Trustees were also instructed "to devote a portion of each year's income to the support and education of orphans, and others in indigent circumstances, giving the preference to Hawaiians of pure or part aboriginal blood."
+Traditionally, this was interpreted as denying admission to students who could not prove native Hawaiian ancestry.
+A number of lawsuits challenged this policy, including a settlement reported to be $7 million.